-The ruler of your natal chart – the ascendant ruler – is located in its own sign, and that sign shows how that ruling planet’s energy is expressed.
-However, that ruling planet also acts as a conduit for the energies of your rising sign.
-Your ascendant has a particular form of energy according to its sign, but it will also influence how its ruling planet’s expression is played out; a drop or two of a different ‘flavour’ will be added to the way you express your chart ruler’s characteristic behaviours.
+The ruler of your natal chart – the ascendant ruler – may be situated in any of the zodiac signs, and the sign in which it’s located shows how the natal chart ruler’s energy is expressed.
+However, the ruling planet also acts as a conduit for the energies of your rising sign.
+The ascendant has a particular form of energy according to its sign, but it also influences how the ruling planet’s expression is played out; a drop or two of a different ‘flavour’ will be added to the way you express your chart ruler’s characteristic behaviours.

-So, what if you have Scorpio rising?
+Let’s look at another example.
+What if you have Scorpio rising?
 In traditional astrology, Mars also rules Scorpio.
 Mars’s expression here, ruling a feminine rising sign, is more repressed.
 Mars’s traits like assertion, aggression and anger are expressed less directly.
-If Mars is channeling Scorpio rising’s energies through another ‘feminine’ sign, then that person’s Mars traits will remain ‘softened’ because of the feminine influences that Mars is channelling.
+If Mars is channeling Scorpio rising’s energies through another ‘feminine’ sign – because Mars is situated in Taurus for example – then that person’s Mars traits will remain ‘softened’ because of the feminine influences that Mars is channelling.

-However, if Scorpio rising’s ruling Mars is found in a masculine sign?
+However, what if Scorpio rising’s ruling Mars is found in a masculine sign, like Leo or Sagittarius ?
 That Mars energy may still not appear to be as ‘punchy’ as you would expect it to be.
 I want to stress that Mars will be no less effective, but in this particular example it would give you a much more internalised and focused drive rather than the fiery, openly combative energy you usually associate with this planet.

 Take a breather for a moment to digest all of that.
 What I’ve set out is the basic principle of how traditional rulerships work.
 So, what about the ‘modern’ rulers?
 If you prefer to use the modern rulers (Uranus/Aquarius, Neptune/Pisces and Pluto/Scorpio) the first thing you notice is that it interrupts that traditional ‘yin and yang’ model of interpretation.